ccarabine/payrollapp/README.md

 6. For this project, I set buildpacks to `Python` and `NodeJS` in that order.
 Ensure python is on ontop
 7. Go to "Deploy" and at "Deployment method", click on "Connect to Github"
 8. Enter your repository name and click search, then connect
-9. Choose the branch you want to buid your app from
+9. Choose the branch you want to build your app from
 10. If desired, click on "Enable Automatic Deploys", which keeps the app up to date with your Github repository
 11. Click deploy branch
  <a href="https://people-payroll-application.herokuapp.com/">People Payroll Application </a>